How to Install a Urinal in Your Garage

 Step 9: Water Line

 If you are not using a water line, you will need to install one.
 Use a drill to make a hole in the wall where you want to install the waterline.
-Then use a saw to cut a hole in the floor for the water line to fit through.
+Then, a saw was used to cut a hole in the floor so the water line would fit through.
 Feed the waterline through the hole in the floor and attach it to the urinal.
+Make sure that the waterline is secure and not leaking before moving on to the final step.
+Otherwise, you may end up with a flooded garage.
+You can also use caulk to seal any gaps between the waterline and the wall or floor.

 Waterproofing Membrane Installed in Your Garage